dbandrews/cat-cam/README.md

 CAT-CAM: Motion Detection and Object Detection for Raspberry Pi 4
 =====================

-A Flask web streaming video app with motion detection.
-Motion capture images are run through Yolo V3 object detection and emailed using a configured Gmail account.
-Running the full Yolo v3 model takes ~7-10 seconds/image on the stock Raspberry Pi 4 with 4 GB RAM.
+A Flask web streaming video app with motion and object detection.
+- Motion capture images are run through Yolo V3 object detection and emailed using a configured Gmail account.
+- Running the full Yolo v3 model takes ~7-10 seconds/image on the stock Raspberry Pi 4 with 4 GB RAM.
 If consecutive motion is detected this will introduce a lag in motion detection and emails of objects detected.
+- A separate process for running the Yolo object detection was created to prevent issues with Flask app being bogged down.
+Flask app writes a motion capture image (without bounding boxes) and this gets run through the Yolo process separately.

 Object detection and emails can be switched on or off from the Flask app.
 Object detections are logged to a csv as well.